I am going to share with you all the information about me that you were probably afraid to ask.

 You can also keep up on what is happening with the publication of the book, “Signs of Hope: Ways to Survive in an Unfriendly World,” by checking in here daily.

 I invite you to also read and follow my blog at www.dailysignsofhope.com.

 It is one of the fastest growing blogs on the net.
 Right now it is growing with over 100 people signing up for the RSS feed every day.
+This blog has daily words that encourages others and shows people how to cope in a not so friendly world.
+It just passed 67,000 followers.
 Go there to see why and sign up.

 You can also sign up for the Networked Blogs on this site by clicking on the “follow button,” on the side bar here as well.